-I , Employee No Appointed as a SCM Official/SCM Role player hereby acknowledge receipt of this memorandum.
-I confirm that I have read the code of conduct.
-I accept conditions as contained in this memorandum and attachments.
-[A copy of this memorandum with original signature shall be forwarded to the office of the Chief Financial Officer.]
+1, Employee No • • Official/SCM Role player hereby acknowledge receipt of this memor ve read the code of conduct.
+I accept conditions as contained ttachments.
+[A copy of this merestance [A copy of this merestance of the copy norandum with original signature shall be forwarded to the office of th e Chie Signature: Date:

-Date: